 - Update the accounting records: Adjust the balance sheet and income statement accordingly.

-By following these steps, businesses can check that their financial statements accurately reflect the value of prepaid expenses.
+By following these steps, businesses can confirm that their financial statements accurately reflect the value of prepaid expenses.
 This process not only aids in compliance but also enhances the reliability of financial data for internal and external stakeholders.

 FAQs often arise when readers seek clarification on specific aspects of prepaid expenses.
 Here are some common questions and their answers: